-For decades, organizations have been concerned with the security of their software throughout the entire development process.
-According to the principle of security by design [36, 19, 64], the analysis of system assets vis-a-vis security threats needs to be carried out already in the design phase of the development process.
-In this context, threat analysis techniques (e.g., STRIDE [66], attack trees [63], CORAS [43], and threat patterns [1]) aim to identify security threats to software systems by scrutinizing the architectural design.
-But, empirical evidence shows that existing threat analysis techniques can be labor intensive [65] and lack in automation [70].
+[18,34,60], the analysis of system assets vis-a-vis security threats needs to be carried out already in the design phase of the development process.
+In this context, threat analysis techniques (e.g., STRIDE [62], attack trees [59], CORAS [40], and threat patterns [1]) aim to identify security threats to software systems by scrutinizing the architectural design.
+But, empirical evidence shows that existing threat analysis techniques can be labor intensive [61] and lack automation [66].